 .
 Compare Eat the Bomb

 - In the Batman comics, The Joker has been known to kill people with exploding cigars loaded with a lethal charge of explosives.
 Superman's foe the Prankster sometimes uses them as well.

 - In the first Post-Crisis Batman/Superman Cross Over (in John Byrne's The Man of Steel miniseries), female villain Magpie killed a henchman who had failed her by stabbing him with a poisoned needle that paralyzed him.
 Once he couldn't move, she stuck a dynamite stick into his mouth, lit the fuse and walked away.
 Her name for this?
 "Happy Birthday".

-- The Joker has done this too, right down to one of his mooks screaming "No!
-Not Happy Birthday!"
+- The Joker has done this too.
+In both cases, one of the other mooks screamed "No!
+Not Happy Birthday!" (just like the cartoon)

 - In an Alternate Continuity Batman/Lobo crossover, Lobo kills Penguin this way.